Artificial intelligence in recruiting: a guide to human resource

 This means it could assimilate any human biases inherent in the recruiting process, even if unconsciously.

-To avoid all this unpleasantness, it’s important to make sure that the AI software in place is aware of these issues and has taken steps to remove clear patterns of potential bias (such as only hiring people of white ethnicity, who have studied at a certain university, or only men: these are just some of the biases that can affect a recruiter’s work).
+To avoid all this unpleasantness, it’s important to make sure that the AI software in place is aware of these issues and has taken steps to remove clear patterns of potential bias (such as hiring only people of a certain gender, from a specific ethnicity, and who studied at a particular university: these are just some of the biases that can influence a recruiter’s work).

 In this regard, one must also ask: without machines and software, would we have noticed the presence of such biases?